 Aristotle said “We are what we repeatedly do.”
 I’m not big on quotes but I love this.
 We are what we repeatedly do.
 If we repeatedly write, we become a writer.
 If we repeatedly love, we are loving.
 If we repeatedly nourish ourselves we are nourished.

-Even now, I’m not sure why I find it so difficult.
-It would take just half an hour out of my day, in between working, to walk up into the woods and listen to the water flowing.
-I could take a notebook and scribble some thoughts.
+I have to remind myself that it takes just half an hour out of my day, in between working, to walk up into the woods and listen to the water flowing.
+I can take a notebook and scribble some thoughts.
 Or just be.
-Give my tired mind a rest.

 Similarly, I could make a cup of tea and treat myself to fifteen minutes of reading one of the books from the pile next to my bed.
-I could choose to pepper my day with snatches of rest and nourishment.
-Why don’t I?
-Even writing these suggestions feels indulgent.
-Who do you think you are, is the subtext to my thinking.
+I can choose to pepper my day with snatches of rest and nourishment – but often I still forget!
+Who do you think you are, can be the subtext to my thinking.
+And that’s okay.
+We think a lot of things that are harsh, untrue, misleading!
+What’s the best skill for a writer to cultivate?
+The ability to ignore her inner critic!